Hanrisxie94/gm-fabric-go/metrics/prometheus/README.md

     )
 ```

-You must use the Prometeus job name to connect the metrics yoou are capturing with
+You must use the Prometheus job name to connect the metrics yoou are capturing with
 the metrics you report.

 ```yml